soundpress/RulesOfNYC/docs/c06/index.rst

    (4) Four (4) sets of plans showing:

+      (i) site location in relation to established sewer district;

+      (ii) distances to wells, watercourses, rock outcroppings, wetlands, controlled lakes and reservoirs;

+      (iii) system profile including all connections, manholes and required pump stations;

-      (i) design details and specifications of system components including pipe sizes and pump capacities;
+      (iv) design details and specifications of system components including pipe sizes and pump capacities;

-      (ii) where applicable, a copy of the application for modification of the SPDES permit for the receiving wastewater treatment plant and, if available, any draft revisions to such SPDES permit; and
+      (v) where applicable, a copy of the application for modification of the SPDES permit for the receiving wastewater treatment plant and, if available, any draft revisions to such SPDES permit; and

-      (iii) construction phasing.
+      (vi) construction phasing.

    (5) An application for review and approval of a sewer system must include an operation and maintenance plan for the sewer system, which may be a component of the operation and maintenance plan for the treatment facility served by the sewer system; and